darwinia-network/darwinia-docs-deprecated/content/en/dev-tut-dvm-withdraw.md

 ---
 id: dev-tut-dvm-withdraw
-title: Withdraw from a DVM address
+title: Withdraw from DVM address
-sidebar_label: Withdraw from a DVM address
+sidebar_label: Withdraw from DVM address
 ---

-## Withdraw from DVM account

 > The DVM address format is identical to the Ethereum address format